rfsense/Python-Microcontroller-Serial-interface-8bit-Numeric-Char/README.md

 # Python Microcontroller Serial interface
-PythonRS232RxChar_numeric_Demo1.py - Python code to recieve and store numeric data in 8 bit char form in a np.array and csv file via RS232
+Python and Barebone PIC24F Microcontroller code to acquire, process and plot data of numeric type in a csv file on PC via RS23.
-MCUcode: C code to xmit numeric data in 8 bit char form in a np.array and csv file via RS232